Dog walking in parks

 Read more about Dog walking in parks

-However, there are some regional parks which permit dogs on the premises, as long as you agree to keep them under control.
+Dogs and other pets are not permitted in most NSW national parks and reserves.
+You can, however, bring your dog to some NSW regional parks, as long as they're under effective control.
 Always remember to bring plastic bags and clean up any mess wherever dog walking is permitted.

 People with disability may be accompanied by a trained assistance animal, such as guide dogs, or hearing dogs, in areas open to the public.

 Here's a list of regional parks with dog walking areas: